deis/workflow/src/quickstart/provider/minikube/dns.md

 ### Using DNSMasq

-If you `nip.io` is working for you, you can skip this section, and proceed to verify the hostname.
+If `nip.io` is working for you, you can skip this section, and proceed to verify the hostname.

 If you prefer not to use `nip.io` or cannot (because your DNS provider might have blocked it), you can use `dnsmasq` on Linux and macOS or `Acrylic` on Windows.